Vegan Potato Casserole | Creamy & Hearty

 Inhalt

-A creamy vegan potato gratin to fall in love with!
+A creamy vegan potato casserole to fall in love with!
 Potatoes have never tasted this good!

 Ergibt 4 Portionen